Have you ever answered a phone call from a sales rep that couldn’t remember the details of your account?

 To stay on top of the B2B game (and even B2C), you have to stay relevant.

 A single customer view helps by allowing personalization in your customer experiences.
 Knowing the finer details within accounts enables better segmentation and more tailored messaging.
-Ultimately, this makes it easier to cross-sell, upsell, and retain customers.
+Ultimately, this makes it easier to cross-sell, upsell, retain customers and build loyalty.

 If you can see your customer’s purchasing history, tech stacks, and product campaigns, your proposals and pitches will have a higher success rate over someone sending a mass one-size-fits-alls pitch.